DiligentGraphics/DiligentEngine/README.md

 <a name="products"></a>
 # Products using Diligent Engine

-We would appreciate it if you could send us a link or submit a [PR](https://github.com/DiligentGraphics/DiligentEngine/pulls) in case your product uses Diligent Engine.
+We would appreciate it if you could send us a link in case your product uses Diligent Engine.

-* Your product here!
+* Your product here (please submit a [PR](https://github.com/DiligentGraphics/DiligentEngine/pulls))!

 <a name="license"></a>